 3. The process of trademark registration in Turkey

-The registration of a trademark in Turkey includes trademark search, application, examination, opposition, and issuance of the certificate.
+The registration of a trademark in Turkey includes trademark search, application, examination, publication, opposition, and issuance of the certificate.

 Before filing a trademark application, conducting a comprehensive Turkey trademark search is recommended to assess the desired trademark’s availability.
 This step helps to avoid potential conflicts or objections during the registration process and minimize the risk of the application being rejected.